UmmaGohil/Testing-Feeds/README.md

 # Feed Reader Testing Project
-Learned how to using the testing suite Jasmine.
-Required to write test specs in Jasmine,
+Learnt how to using the testing suite Jasmine.
+Required to write test specs in Jasmine.

 ## To Run the Application
 * Download the zip file and click on index.html.
 Tests appear at the bottom of the page.
 * Alternatively clone this repository